 understand the business effectively.

-Be a critic and review their work
+Be a critic and manage freelancers work with HRS

 The idea of hiring freelancers is their valuable experience and the knack to work effortlessly.
 However, they are vulnerable to produce errors in extreme cases.
 Besides carefully reviewing portfolio in the first stance, it is essential to perform regular revisions of their work post hiring.
 Although poking them continuously isn’t a great idea, you may have to build understanding so that exchange of newer ideas is welcomed.
 Share feedbacks and encourage them to perform better.
 This will help both the parties as you will not have to regret the quality of the work.
 Apart from that, feedbacks will help them grow and hone their skills; something they’ll cherish and deepen the association.

-Make them feel at home.
+manage freelancers with HRS so that it can Make them feel at home.

-Try to work in a way that they don’t feel they are contractors.
+Try to manage freelancers with HRS in a way that they don’t feel they are contractors.
 Make them feel as if they are a part of the team and are working with alignment towards the same goal as that of the organization.
 People generally deliver better when they feel they are respected.
 To get the most out of a freelancer relationship, a company must focus on forming a relationship between the contractors and the permanent team members.
 Try to avoid all the subtle differentiators that may arise, like not giving them access to the corporate gym, different colors of ID badges, etc. Try to invite them to team’s important

 meetings so that they don’t feel as if they are second-class citizens.
 Payments should be up to the mark.